 For thousands of years the only way people could write was by hand.
 Pen, stylus or pointy rock to paper, animal-hide or cave wall.
 It’s the mind moving the hand to form words.
 Only in the past, 100 years or so, have people had regular access to keyboards to compose thought.

 When I replied back to Neal on my last post it got me thinking more about my own progression to writing on a computer.
 I did not get a computer until my last year in college, which was the late 80s.
-Even then, I still handwrote the first drafts of my papersrecorder and then typed them in, editing as I went.
+Even then, I still handwrote the first drafts of my papers and then typed them in, editing as I went.
 After that when I started working full time it was several years before I had a computer at my desk and even used a computer all day.

 In the first law firm I worked at only secretaries and word processors had computers at their desk.
 Also one of the paralegals who doubled as the firm’s IT guy.
 The rest of us had to dictate our work like the attorneys.
 I used to index documents and summarize depositions by speaking into a Dictaphone.
 It was strange and intimidating for me especially when I had to hand the finished tape to surely a word processor to be transcribed.